francescoo22/masters-thesis/chapters/5-Annotation-System.typ

           value = null
           // Δ = this: borrowed unique, value: unique } else {
-          value = this.root!!.value // Note: here we can smart cast 'this.root' from Node? to Node
+          value = this.root!!.value
-          // Δ = this: borrowed unique, this.root.value: T, value: unique val next = this.root!!.next  // Note: here we can smart cast 'this.root' from Node? to Node
-          // Δ = this: borrowed unique, this.root.value: T, this.root.next: T, value: unique, next: unique this.root = next
+          // Δ = this: borrowed unique, value: unique, this.root.value: T this.root = this.root!!.next
-          // Δ = this: borrowed unique, this.root: unique, value: unique, next: T }
+          // Δ = this: borrowed unique, value: unique, this.root: unique }
       // Unification...
-      // Δ = this: borrowed unique, this.root: unique, value: unique return value
+      // Δ = this: borrowed unique, value: unique, this.root: unique return value
   }
   ```